Remote Learning Provision January 2021

 We use a combination of the following approaches to teach pupils remotely:

 We are aware that it is not always possible for families with working parents and more than one pupil per family to access live lessons at any given time and this has led to the Academy providing remote learning that is recorded.
-Messages and information will be shared on ClassDojo and Tapestry by the teachers and also, where possible some recorded audio/video sessions including book readings.
+Messages and information will be shared on ClassDojo by the teachers and also, where possible some recorded audio/video sessions including book readings.

 Recorded teaching will be provided by Oak National Academy, White Rose (NCETM for Early Years) and Read Write Inc (for Early Years to Year 2).